On the surface, it may seem obvious or common sense to define the term ‘youth.’ A youth is a young person, right?

-There were about twenty youth workers in the room and we could not come up with a concise definition of ‘youth.’
-Something that often appears to be common sense, and that we use carelessly, left us debating and confused when it was presented to us through a critical lens.
+In a room of about twenty youth workers, we could not come up with, or agree on, a concise definition of ‘youth.’
+Something that often appears to be common sense, and a label we frequently use carelessly, left us puzzled when it was presented to us through a critical lens.

 Defining youth is often a controversial topic.

-The common definition of youth refers to the transition period from childhood to adulthood independence.
-Generally, age is used as a primary criterion to define youth, usually between the ages of 14 to 21.
+According to Google, youth is defined as “the period between childhood and adult age, young people considered as a group.”
+Such a common definition of youth refers to the transition period from childhood to adolescence.
+Generally, age is used as a primary criterion to define youth, usually between the ages of 14 to 25.

 However, using age as a criterion to define youth as a group is a flawed concept.
-The age range criterion assumes that within a given age range all youth are similar.1 It assumes that there is a symmetry between biological and social processes.3
+The age range criterion assumes that within a given age range all youth are similar.
+It assumes that there is a symmetry between biological and social processes.

-Tremendous changes in pathways to adulthood are “a consequence of the changes taking place in society as a whole, in the spheres of work, family, social relationships and civic life”.1
+Tremendous changes in pathways to adulthood are “a consequence of the changes taking place in society as a whole, in the spheres of work, family, social relationships and civic life”.

-For instance, a greater requirement for advanced education as our society moves to more technology‐based economies has forced many young people to stay in school longer, delaying their entrance into the workforce, and as a result extending their transition into adulthood.2 Additionally, the current economic climate in terms of lower wages, job instability, and higher student debts are all contributing factors to the current shift in transition into adulthood.
+For instance, a greater requirement for advanced education as our society moves to more technology‐based economies has forced many young people to stay in school longer, delaying their entrance into the workforce, and as a result, extending their transition into adulthood.
+Additionally, the current economic climate, specifically in terms of lower wages, job instability, and higher student debts are all contributing factors to the current shift in transition into adulthood.

-How we identify youth has a critical impact on legislation, policy development, and social support that have varying consequences for young Canadians.
-As I explained above, defining youth on the age criterion alone fails to account for different factors that impact the transition into adulthood for many young people.
+How we identify youth has a critical impact on legislation, policy development, and social support that have varying consequences for young people.
+As mentioned above, defining youth on the age criterion alone fails to account for different factors that impact the transition into adulthood for many young people.